notclency/Hash-tables/README.md

 Learning and playing around with hash-tables

 !!!
-This is not a redo of Assignmen 3 part 2 or Part 1 - this is similiar to Assignment becuase of the data used  !!!
+This is not a redo of Assignmen 3 part 2 or Part 1 - this is similiar to the Assignment becuase of the data used  !!!

 - Writing a program that collects data from a file and stores them in a hash-table.
   This programs reads data from a file in the format "C f 9 6 0 Sarah Nurse"